Editor’s note: The Daily Nebraskan has redacted some personal information from this article due to safety concerns.

 Transgender workers report unemployment at twice the rate of cisgender (non-transgender) workers, according to a 2013 Human rights Campaign report.

-Since then, Barts has secured multiple job interviews, three of which were at makeup counters in Lincoln department stores.
+Since then, Elle has secured multiple job interviews, three of which were at makeup counters in Lincoln department stores.
 Despite her years of experience applying makeup to herself and others as a drag performer at Karma Nightclub and Cabaret, she was turned down from all the jobs.

 She says it’s because she made a mistake.
 She told the managers she was transgender.
 “Are you OK with that?” she asked.